mendix/docs/content/en/docs/refguide/modeling/integration/consumed-rest-services/server-side-paging.md

 ## 5 Adding Paging Support to the Microflow Data Source

-In the previous section you added the **Paging** input parameter to your microflow.
+In the previous section, you added the **Paging** input parameter to your microflow.
 This parameter contains the **PageNumber** attribute which is updated when you navigate through the pages with the paging bar in the client.
-In this section you will use the **PageNumber** attribute to retrieve a specified page from your REST service:
+In this section, you will use the **PageNumber** attribute to retrieve a specified page from your REST service:

 1. Open the the **CallREST** microflow.
 2. Double-click the **Call REST service** activity.